16.1 Summary of Accuracies

 For more recent analyses of wavelength accuracy, see STIS ISR 2011-01, STIS ISR 2015-02, and STIS ISR 2018-04.
 Note that the wavelength accuracies will also depend on the accuracies of the rest wavelengths used in calculating the dispersion relations.
 The quoted accuracies refer to spectra obtained at the nominal (central) locations; the wavelength zero points may be somewhat less accurate for recent spectra obtained at the E1 pseudo-aperture.

 Assumes star is well centered in slit and use of a 2 arcseconds wide photometric slit.
 See the STIS Data Handbook for a more complete description of the impact of centering and slit width on accuracies.
 This accuracy excludes the G230LB and G230MB modes when used with red targets, for which grating scatter can cause large inaccuracies in the flux calibration at the shortest wavelengths; see Gregg et al. 2006 (HST Calibration Workshop) and STIS ISR 2022-05.
 Photometric accuracies referenced are for continuum sources; equivalent width and line profile measures are subject to other uncertainties (such as spectral purity and background subtraction).
+See STIS ISR 2022-07 for recent work on CTE correction to ensure the flux accuracies were met.

 Table 16.2: MAMA Spectroscopic Accuracies